pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

       Changes the "stroke" and "fill" colors for supported annotation types.

-      .. versionchanged:: 1.16.9 Allow colors to be directly set.
-These parameters are used if ``colors`` is not a dictionary.
+      *Changed in version 1.16.9:* Allow colors to be directly set.
+These parameters are used if *colors* is not a dictionary.

       :arg dict colors: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
-The most practical way should be to first make a copy of the ``colors`` property and then modify this dictionary as required.
+The most practical way should be to first make a copy of the *colors* property and then modify this dictionary as required.
       :arg sequence stroke: see above.
       :arg sequence fill: see above.

    .. index::
-      pair: fontsize; Annot.update args
+      pair: fontsize; update
-      pair: text_color; Annot.update args
+      pair: text_color; update
-      pair: border_color; Annot.update args
+      pair: border_color; update
-      pair: fill_color; Annot.update args
+      pair: fill_color; update
-      pair: rotate; Annot.update args
+      pair: rotate; update

    .. method:: update(fontsize=0, text_color=None, border_color=None, fill_color=None, rotate=-1)